Hi! My name is Sam!

 I am the president of D.A.R.K.
 Dam Amateur Radio Klub (KE0TGG), a special events club which supports the BC ARES.
 You can find more information about D.A.R.K. at damark.org or on the Facebook group www.facebook.com/groups/damark/

-I also manage the Warsaw Christian Church website warsawchristian.church, updating it weekly with a blog from Richard Bowman, as well as his sermon.
+I also manage the Warsaw Christian Church website warsawchristian.church, updating it weekly with a blog from Pastor Richard Bowman, as well as his sermon.

 I completed Community Emergency Response Team training with the Camden County, MO CERT and the Benton County, MO CERT and became a team member on March 26, 2018.

-I am one of two certified (G428) CERT trainers for Benton County, MO.
+I am one of the certified G428 certified CERT trainers for Benton County, MO.

 I serve as the Net Control Manager for the Region A Healthcare Net.
 This is a net which tests the amateur radio backup communications system for healthcare facilities in MO Region A once per month.